|Sign In | View Cart|

 Refund & Attendance Policy

-Continuing Education is proud to be a self-supporting part of the KSU community.
+The College of Continuing and Professional Education is proud to be a self-supporting part of the KSU community.
 All costs are covered through student registration fees.

 Full payment of the course fee is required to be officially registered for any Continuing Education course.